Empathy Applicability Modeling for General Health Queries: Discussion and Conclusion

-The NLP community increasingly embraces this variability through multi-annotator models and annotator-aware representations that yield calibrated uncertainty estimates and capture interpretive styles \citep{davani2022dealing, mokhberian2023capturing}.
-Gordon et al.’s \citep{gordon2021disagreement} \textit{jury learning} further shows how selecting annotator subsets aligned with demographic perspectives can preserve pluralism \citep{gordon2021disagreement}.
+The NLP community increasingly embraces this variability through multi-annotator models and annotator-aware representations that yield calibrated uncertainty estimates and capture interpretive styles \citep{davani2022dealing, mokhberian2024capturing}. \citet{gordon2021disagreement}'s \textit{jury learning} further shows how selecting annotator subsets aligned with demographic perspectives can preserve pluralism.
 In clinical empathy contexts, retaining subjective variability can help anticipate diverse patient needs, including domain-specific perspectives (e.g., oncologists who prioritize emotional support as central to care) \citep{dekker2020clinical}.
 Building on this, we advocate extending disagreement-aware and annotator-aware frameworks toward \textbf{diversity-aware modeling} that explicitly accounts for culturally patterned differences in what counts as an empathy need, rather than collapsing them into a single consensus label.

+Importantly, EAF does not assume that empathy applicability is purely objective.
+Rather, it provides a structured cue-based scaffold within which interpretive variability is an inherent property of clinical communication.
+As our results demonstrate, some cues are reliably interpreted across annotators (e.g., Severe Negative Emotion), while others involve subjectivity (e.g., Inferred Negative State) or cultural variation (e.g., contextual hardship).
+EAF thus models constrained inference rather than strict objectivity: cues bound the interpretive space without eliminating subjectivity.
+Future extensions may incorporate diversity-aware modeling without abandoning these cue-based foundations.

 This work makes three contributions to clinical empathy in NLP.
-First, we introduce the Empathy Applicability Framework (EAF), shifting from reactive to anticipatory modeling.
-Second, we establish a benchmark of 1,300 patient queries demonstrating reliable EAF labels.
+First, we introduce the Empathy Applicability Framework (EAF), shifting from reactive to anticipatory applicability modeling.
+Second, we establish a benchmark of 1,296 patient queries demonstrating reliable EAF labels.
 Third, our analysis identifies challenges, namely subjective inference, clinical-severity ambiguity, and contextual hardship, as opportunities to embrace interpretive pluralism via multi-annotator frameworks.
 By combining a practical framework with empirical operationalization, this work advances empathy modeling that respects interpretive complexity while remaining computationally tractable.
+All annotation scripts, training code, model outputs, and the de-identified EAF benchmark dataset are publicly available at \url{https://github.com/shanmrandhawa/Empathy-Applicability-Framework}.